District Court Overview

 Jury Service is a important and necessary civic duty and we hope that serving as a juror will be a rewarding and interesting experience for you.
 You will learn more about the judicial system and the function of the Court system.
 Many jury trials are scheduled to last only 2-3 days.
 If you have any questions about jury service, please contact our office.

-- One piece of identification is needed to prove identify and age.
+One piece of identification is needed to prove identity and age.
 Identification can be a driver’s license, birth certificate, tribal identification or other acceptable form of identification that lists your name and date of birth.

 The Montana Supreme Court has developed a court help program to assist self-represented litigants with civil (non-criminal) legal problems.
 The Court Help Program cannot give you legal advice or represent you in court.
 The goal of the program is to provide the information needed to understand legal rights and responsibilities and to help resolve legal problems on your own.
 Self Help Law Centers are located throughout the State to provide you with information and direct you to resources.